ksator/Imagine-DevOps-song/README.md

 And our world will live as one
 ```

-###  more David Lutz videos
+##  more David Lutz videos

 [Devops Song at DevopsDays 2011 in Mountain View, CA, at LinkedIn HQ](https://vimeo.com/25260799)

 [The Three little sysadmins](https://www.youtube.com/watch?v=-YiIME7E4DQ)

-A fork of "Killing In the Name " from "Rage Against The Machine": [Coding in the name of](https://www.youtube.com/watch?v=2v4ig4xPmXk)
+[Coding in the name of](https://www.youtube.com/watch?v=2v4ig4xPmXk): A fork of "Killing In the Name " from "Rage Against The Machine"